Wearing and Caring for Masks

 All Southwestern University employees, students, and visitors must cover their faces with a mask or cloth face covering at all times when they are indoors unless they are alone in a private office, private residence hall room, or other private space.
-The face covering (or mask) must fully cover your nose and mouth and have at least two layers of fabric to reduce risk of transmission to others around you.
+The face covering (mask) must fully cover your nose and mouth and have at least two layers of fabric to reduce risk of transmission to others around you.
 The mask must be properly fitted and secured in place.
 Southwestern University has provided two high quality fabric masks to all employees and students.
 You may also use a homemade fabric mask that meets the covering requirements listed above.
 If you choose to use a disposable paper mask, they are not designed to be reused on a daily basis and should be disposed of daily.
-Loose fitting, loose knit face coverings, single layer fabrics such as traditional bandanas, are not permitted because of poor filtration and poor risk-reduction capabilities.
+Loose fitting, loose knit face coverings, single layer fabrics such as traditional bandanas and neck Gaiter coverings are not permitted due to inadequate filtration.
 Face masks with exhalation valves are not permitted.

 When and where must I wear my mask?

 Everyone will be required to wear masks at all times when indoors on campus, except when alone in a residence-hall room or apartment, in a one-person office, or other private space.

 What if I forget my mask, don’t have one, or don’t want to wear one?

 To safeguard the health of others, you will be asked to leave any indoor public space on campus if you are not wearing a mask.
 Southwestern is also providing every student, faculty member, and staff member two high-quality nonmedical-grade masks (see “Where can I find a dependable mask?” below).

 What if I have an underlying medical condition, such as asthma or chronic obstructive pulmonary disease (COPD), that makes wearing a mask uncomfortable?